wealthica/wealthica-cryptos-addon/README.md

-# wealthica-cryptos-addons
+# wealthica-cryptos-addon

-This addon provides the Crypto Currencies widget that displays latest pricing for the most popular crypto currencies in Wealthica Dashboard.
+This add-on provides the Crypto Currencies widget that displays latest pricing for the most popular crypto currencies in Wealthica Dashboard.

-This repo also serves as an example of building addons for Wealthica using [Vue](https://vuejs.org), [webpack](https://webpack.js.org/).
+This repo also serves as an example of building add-ons for Wealthica using [Vue](https://vuejs.org), [webpack](https://webpack.js.org/).

 ## Installation ##